Drake fans react to ‘hilarious’ viral video of rapper dodging bees in St Tropez - NewsBreak

 Drake was seen dodging bees at the dinner table in a “hilarious” video that has since gone viral.

-On Wednesday (20 July), Instagram account 2cool2bl0g shared a video of the “Hotline Bling” rapper on holiday in St Tropez.
+On Wednesday (20 July), Instagram account 2cool2bl0g shared a video of the “Hotline Bling” rapper from his dinner in St Tropez.
+The artist also posted videos on his Instagram story from the same event.

 In the clip, Drake can be seen flinching and ducking as two men on either side of him swat and grab at the bees.